This is a collaborative post.

 The only thing you can really do here is to make sure to check the labels on everything so you don’t get caught out.
 Remember to look for the Leaping Bunny logo to be sure that your beauty products are 100% cruelty-free, and remember to consider where the item has been manufactured.

 Starting a vegan diet is a big commitment and it’s not going to be easy, but if you follow these tips, you should find it a lot easier.
-If you’d like to find out more about veganism and what it’s like, you can check out my interview post on Veganism for more information.
+Let me know in the comments if you’re considering a more plant-based diet.